Tablescape for St. Patricks Day, Spring, and Easter

 For Easter, I placed an Easter sign in the middle of the table next to the garland with similar colors and then I placed small porcelain white easter bunnies and white eggs (not shown) into the garland and at the end of the tables near the candlesticks.
 Just a few small additions and this tablescape is now an Easter table.

-I hope you enjoyed seeing how you can create one tablescape and make it work for multiple holidays and occasions.
+Thanks for stopping by and I hope you enjoyed seeing how tocan create one tablescape and make it work for multiple holidays and occasions.
 Everything I used in this tablescape were things I already had.
 It’s easy to change it up by switching out one of the plates, adding different napkins, flatware, or candles.
 The beauty always lies in the details!
 I hope this inspires you to create your own beautiful table to host your friends and family!

 Shop The Post Here: